Murder of Seth Rich: WikiLeaks statements

 Julian Assange, the founder of WikiLeaks, fueled the speculation in an interview with Nieuwsuur published on August 9, 2016, which touched on the topic of risks faced by WikiLeaks' sources.
 Unbidden, Assange brought up the case of Seth Rich.
 When asked directly whether Rich was a source, Assange said "we don't comment on who our sources are".
-Subsequent statements by WikiLeaks emphasized that the organization was not naming Rich as a source, as they do with other leaks.
+Subsequent statements by WikiLeaks emphasized that the organization was not naming Rich as a source.

 According to the Mueller Report, WikiLeaks had received an email containing an encrypted file named "wk dnc link I .txt.gpg" from the Guccifer 2.0 GRU persona on July 14, which was four days after Seth Rich died.
 In April 2018, Twitter direct messages revealed that even as Assange was suggesting publicly that WikiLeaks had obtained emails from Seth Rich, Assange was trying to obtain more emails from Guccifer 2.0, who was at the time already suspected of being linked to Russian intelligence.
 BuzzFeed described the messages as "the starkest proof yet that Assange knew a likely Russian government hacker had the Democrat leaks he wanted.
 And they reveal the deliberate bad faith with which Assange fed the groundless claims that Rich was his source, even as he knew the documents' origin."
 Mike Gottlieb, a lawyer for Rich's brother, noted that WikiLeaks received the file of stolen documents from the Russian hackers on July 14, four days after Rich was shot.
 Gottlieb described the chronology as "damning".